Language-Research-Technology/rrkive-website/content/_index.md

     1. Data may be indexed and made available locally (on a single machine or local network) via static websites, spreadsheets using a variety of approaches depending on the requirements and budget

-    1. Access control is provided by granting individuals the licenses described above – to avoid the risk of coding access control rules into a repository application in a way that creates lock-in.
+    1. Access control is provided by systems that enable the individuals to be *granted* the licenses described above – to avoid the risk of coding access control rules into a repository application in a way that creates lock-in.

-While LDaCA is part of the Humanitites and Social Sciences and Indigenous Research Data Commons, this vision is by no means limited to that scope -- these ideas are relevant to all research domains where data is available as file-based objects at a scale that can be managed in file system-like storage.
+While LDaCA is part of the Humanities and Social Sciences and Indigenous Research Data Commons, this vision is by no means limited to that scope -- these ideas are relevant to all domains where data is available as file-based objects at a scale that can be managed in file system-like storage.